-If the Occupational Therapist's recommendations are approved and you are a Council tenant, your details will then be sent to Newham Council Repairs and Maintenance Service and the work will be managed by them.
+If the Occupational Therapist's recommendations are approved and you are a Council tenant, your details will then be sent to Newham's Housing Adaptations Commissioning Team (HACT) and the work will be managed by them.
 You will not have to pay anything towards the cost.